Transient Students

 Please be aware there is no guarantee that the financial aid you’re eligible for will be the same as any amount paid out of pocket.
 The amount of financial aid you receive will be determined by the processing of your Consortium Agreement and NOT by the amount of money you may have to pay out of pocket.

-GHC AS THE HOST SCHOOL
+GHC AS THE HOST INSTITUTION

-___The student will be refunded for any excess Hope/Zell awards (if applicable) at the host school (GHC) within normal refunding timeframes.
+___The student will be refunded for any excess Hope or Zell Miller Scholarship awards (if applicable) at the Host Institution (GHC) within normal refunding timeframes.

 You can contact the GHC Business Office to discuss payment of balance and in regards to setting up a refund option at GHC: busoff@highlands.edu.